hesstobi/hubot-help/README.md

 # hubot-help

-A hubot script to show available hubot commands
+A hubot script to show available hubot commands in markdown.

 See [`src/help.coffee`](src/help.coffee) for full documentation.